 I’ve been privileged to be in a situation where I had to teach some guys who just started using the Android phones (mostly Tecno android smartphone) about the various network communication technologies.
 They had thousand and one questions to ask about the smartphone features including the difference between the several network signals (GPRS, EDGE, and 3G) that interchanges periodically in their network notification area which actually led to creating this short enlightening post.

 Before advancing, it should be known that 1G, 2G, 3G, 4G, 5G, etc. refer to the different generations of wireless communication technology characterized by having a defined range of speed.

 GPRS (General Packet Radio Service)

 EDGE (Enhanced Data GSM Evolution)

-Introduction of 3G network made video calling and seamless streaming of video possible.
-It comes with a commendable download speed of up-to 3.1Mbps.
+Introduction of the 3G network made video calling and seamless streaming of video possible.
+It comes with a commendable download speed of up to 3.1Mbps.

 UMTS is the same thing as 3G network in both download and upload speed.
 The acronym itself stands for Universal Mobile Telecommunication Service and allows a download/upload speed of between 384Kbps to 2Mbps.

 Note that for Code-Division Multiple Access (CDMA) technologies, the 3G network is referred to as Evolution Data Optimized (EvDO) which offers similar max upload speed as UMTS for GSM data communications.

 HSPA (High-Speed Packet Access)